mrfdev/1MB/README.md

 ## 🌐 Overview

 **1MoreBlock.com (1MB)** is run by a dedicated team of players and staff, built for builders, redstone engineers, explorers, and casual gamers.
-We operate as a **standalone [PaperMC 1.21.4](https://papermc.io/software/paper)** server, providing multiple gamemodes, quality-of-life enhancements, and a friendly, welcoming environment.
+We operate as a **standalone [PaperMC](https://papermc.io/software/paper) server for Minecraft 26.2**, providing multiple gamemodes, quality-of-life enhancements, and a friendly, welcoming environment.

 ---